o3de/o3de.org/content/docs/userguide/components/ui-canvas-on-mesh.md

 ---
-description: ' Use the UI Canvas on Mesh component in &ALYlong; to place a UI canvas on a component entity in the 3D world that a player can interact with using ray casts. '
+description: ' Use the UI Canvas on Mesh component in Amazon Lumberyard to place a UI canvas on a component entity in the 3D world that a player can interact with using ray casts. '
 title: UI Canvas on Mesh